Pumpkin Spice Bath Bomb Recipe for Fall Self Care or Halloween Treats

 pinch each of red iron oxide and yellow iron oxide pigment powders

-You’ll need a Wilton Silicone Leaf and Pumpkin Mold for this project.
+You’ll need a Wilton Silicone Leaf and Pumpkin Mold for this pumpkin spice bath bomb recipe.
 (You can also use this mold for my DIY Pumpkin Spice Air Fresheners and Pumpkin Fall Soap Recipe!)
 I also used a round bath bomb mold (optional.)
 (Note: The original Wilton leaf and pumpkin silicone mold I used for this project is not longer available online.
 However, they do have a great pumpkin silicone mold as well as this fun leaf and acorn silicone mold.)

 Begin by using a digital scale begin by weighing all of the dry ingredients and combining them in a large glass bowl or an 8-cup Pyrex measuring cup.
 Mix well to combine using a fork then add a pinch each of the pigment powders.
 (You only need a small amount!
 The color comes through when you add the wet ingredients.)